edge/roadmap/README.md

 Storage to offer non-persisted limited beta for first phase of distribution tests.

 ### CDN Cache invalidation (phase 1)
-On a per Gateway basis the clearance of cached files or directories should be possible when authentication is provided.
+On a per Gateway basis the clearance of cached files should be possible when authentication is provided.

 ## Q3